pokt-network/poktroll-clients-py/README.md

 ```

 This step is optional, but necessary if you intend on developing, and locally integrating, modified versions of the `libpoktroll_clients` shared library.
-Otherwise, the steps in the [installation](#installation) section are sufficient to use and develop on the `poktroll_clients` python package (i.e., you can skip this step).
+Otherwise, the steps in the [installation](#installation) section are sufficient to use and develop on the `pocket_clients` python package (i.e., you can skip this step).

 ```bash
 git clone https://github.com/byanchriswhite/libpoktroll_clients